uint4096/string-differ/README.md

 * **retention**
 * **deletion**

-These types describe the operations that can be performed on string *s1* to convert it to string *s2*.
+These types describe the operations that can be performed on string `s1` to convert it to string `s2`.
 ### Generate Steps for Conversion

 #### Character Operations

-Every step in the set of generated operations applies to one character in the base string (*s1*).
+This method generates an operation for every character in the base string (`s1`).

 ```
 import { getStepsForTransformation } from 'string-differ';